Cooking, heating leading causes of home fires ─ follow these safety tips

 Keep fire in your fireplace by using a glass or metal fire screen large enough to catch sparks and rolling logs.

 Working smoke alarms can cut the risk of dying in a home fire by half.
 Place smoke alarms on each level of your home, and inside and outside bedrooms and sleeping areas.
 Change the batteries at least once a year, if your model requires it.
 Also, check the manufacturer’s date of your smoke alarms.
-If they’re 10 years or older, they need to be replaced because the sensor becomes less sensitive over time.
+If they’re 10 years old or older, they need to be replaced because the sensor becomes less sensitive over time.
 Follow the manufacturer’s instructions.

 About the American Red Cross: